iCubbles/demo.elections/README.md

 <hr/>

 This is a small Cubbles demo showing the creation of a compound Cubble using existing Cubbles.
-In directory  `webpackages/com.incowia.demo.elections` you can find compound component `federal-state-elections` and it's coressponding `manifest.webpackage`.
+In directory  `webpackages/com.incowia.demo.elections` you can find compound component `federal-state-elections` and it's corresponding `manifest.webpackage`.

 Basically the `federal-state-elections` Cubble has the following structure: